adonisjs/adonisjs.com/content/blog_posts/articles/introducing-tuyau.md

 const post = tuyau.posts({ id: 1 }).$get()
 ```

-**Everything in this example is fully typesafe**: routes parameters (like `/posts/:id`), payloads, query params, and responses and errors.
-TypeScript ensures you avoid many errors: missing payload properties, forgotten request parameters, or typos in response data.
+**Everything in this example is fully typesafe**: Route parameters (like `/posts/:id`), payloads, query params, and responses and errors.
+TypeScript prevents many errors: missing payload properties, forgotten request parameters, or typos in response data.
 TypeScript will scream at you, and your code won’t compile until you fix the errors.

-This also means you can use `tsc` in your CI pipeline to verify that your frontend remains in sync with your backend.
+This also means you can use `tsc` in your CI pipeline to verify that your front end remains in sync with your backend.
 In short, Tuyau saves you time and reduces errors.

 If you’re familiar with [tRPC](https://trpc.io/), [Elysia Eden](https://elysiajs.com/eden/overview), or [Hono RPC](https://hono.dev/docs/guides/rpc), it’s the same concept.

-The Tuyau client works with any stack, whether React, React Native, Vue, or Node.js.
-However, you will need a monorepo setup for Tuyau to function.
+The Tuyau client works with any stack, including React, React Native, Vue, and Node.js.
+However, for it to function, you will need a monorepo setup.

 ## Installation